fivetran/dbt_amazon_ads/README.md

 </p>

 ## What does this dbt package do?
-- Produces modeled tables that leverage Amazon Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/amazon-ads#schemainformation) and builds off the output of our [Amazon Ads source package](https://github.com/fivetran/dbt_amazon_ads_source).
+- Produces modeled tables that leverage Amazon Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/amazon-ads) in the format described by [this ERD](https://fivetran.com/docs/applications/amazon-ads#schemainformation).
 - Provides insight into your ad performance across the following grains:
   - Account, portfolio, campaign, ad group, ad, keyword, and search term
 - Materializes output models designed to work simultaneously with our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).